realityexpander/How_to_program_from_ground_up/10-BackToObjectOrientedProgramming.md

-- ## Back-to Object Oriented Programming 1980s-Present
+- ## Back-to Object Oriented Programming Style 1980s-Present
     ### BIG IDEA — The state of the program is immutable and is only changed by creating a new state based on the old state.

     - Alan Kay Style BOOP (Back-to-Object Oriented Programming)